Volunteer with the Student Advice Centre

 - Independent research: Work with the SAC advice team to research and analyse key advice and guidance information throughout the academic year

 You can also get involved in fundraising and marketing projects.

 Interested in developing leadership skills?
 Apply for the position of Lead Volunteer and be responsible for organising volunteer meetings and socials throughout the year to encourage teamwork.
 The Lead Volunteer also facilitates communications to volunteers and relays feedback and suggestions to SAC staff.
 If you are interested in applying for the Lead Volunteer role, please make us aware of this in your personal statement.

-SAC volunteers receive full training before beginning to work in the Student Advice Centre and refresher training later in the year for term-time volunteers.
+All our SAC volunteers receive full training before they begin working in the Student Advice Centre.
+Refresher training is also provided later in the year for our term-time volunteers.
 Don’t worry though, once you become a volunteer you will receive ongoing support and supervision throughout the year from the SAC volunteer coordinator, so you’re not in it alone.
 Volunteering is not only extremely rewarding but throughout the year you will also gain excellent experience in a wide range of skills and jobs which look great on a CV.